AlfreddGco/keyboard-shortcuts/README.md

 Super + ctrl will make program start listening for command and start autowriting

-Program is closed just by listening "esc" key
+Program is closed by killing the process or by stopping the service

 ## To do
-- Configure service and config through scripts
+- Config through scripts
 - Support for most languages